ajayjaiman/lothal/README.md

 ### Netlify
 This theme can be deployed to Netlify

-If you swish to use the Netlifiy form then define the form name in config file under params
+If you wish to use the Netlifiy form then define the form name in config file under params
 ```
 params:
  netlify_form: "portlothal"
 ```

 ### License
 Coder is licensed under the MIT license.

 ### Maintenance

-This theme is maintained by its author Ajay Jaiman
+This theme is maintained by its author [Ajay Jaiman](https://www.jaiman.org)

 ### Special Thanks